Pylons-tech/pylons_sdk/DEVELOPER_DOC.md

 ##### How program works in general
 1) For first input, it can be used without setting `attack = input0.attack`
-2) For multiple input cases, it can call `input1.attack` etc.
+2) For multiple input cases, it can call `input1.attack` etc. If item input has reference ID of `sword`, you can use `sword.attack` variable within program.
 3) Have tested `+`, `*`  in double/long and merge string operation using `+` for now
 `input0.attack + input1.attack`
 `(input0.attack + input1.attack) * 0.7`